ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 ### Native process

 The distribution package contains a default log configuration file `chromia-node/config/log4j2.yml` suitable for a native process.
 It logs both to standard output and to `logs/postchain.log` file.
-The log file is rotated, compressed. and old files are deleted when the total size exceeds 100 MiB.
+The log file is rotated, compressed and old files are deleted when the total size exceeds 100 MiB.

 See [configuration with YAML](https://logging.apache.org/log4j/2.x/manual/configuration.html#configuration-with-yaml) on